 Walking is a resourceful pastime that also counts as exercise (more on that next) which can be done anytime, anywhere, by yourself.
-You’ll also release those mood enhancing endorphins which reduce stress and anxiety.
+You’ll also release those mood-enhancing endorphins which reduce stress and anxiety.
 If you suffer from depressive symptoms, walk!
 Research shows that regular physical activity is at least as effective as antidepressants in treating mild and moderate depression, not to mention the slough of other benefits for your mind and body!

 This should be an obvious activity for any of us.
-Exercise is a vital part of living a healthy lifestyle.
+Exercise is a vital part of living a safe and healthy lifestyle.
 Living alone is great because you can test out different types of exercises until you find the right fit.
-Some may enjoy yoga, but fear a yoga class.
+Some may enjoy yoga but fear a yoga class.
 Pull up YouTube and get down with your bad self!
 There are several varieties of exercise options for all body types and sizes.
 Take your time, be patient and find one that works for you.

 Another great aspect of living alone.
 Time and space for meditation can be difficult in a house full of people.
 Take advantage of your alone time and meditate on the things that you want and need in your life.
-This activity is yours to define so again, be patient… you’ve got nothing but space around you creating energy that will allow you the time necessary for an enlightening meditation experience.
+This activity is yours to define so again, be patient… you’ve got nothing but space around you creating energy that will allow you the time necessary for enlightening meditation experience.

 Gardening is a wonderful pastime and creates a beautiful aesthetic for your yard (or window sill).
 Grow foods that you will enjoy in your meals.
 Grow foods that you can give to your friends and neighbors.
 It will make you feel good, again those endorphins are good for battling stress and anxiety (and depression).

-Ever heard of the 10,000 hour rule?
+Ever heard of the 10,000-hour rule?
 Research says it takes 10,000 hours to master a specific talent, be it reading (faster or more comprehensively), writing, or another hobby or interest.
 Spend time reading about your interest and do other research too.
 Statistics are fun!
 Take a look at Malcom Gladwell’s “Outliers” for more on the studies.